Democrats elevate health care as virus-era campaign argument

 Trump and Vice President Mike Pence struggled to respond to questions during a press briefing this week about why the administration has refused to reopen healthcare.gov to allow all uninsured Americans to buy coverage through the government marketplace.

-Pence noted that private insurers are waiving fees on testing and that states could expand coverage under Medicaid, but he didn’t directly explain the administration’s thinking about the exchanges.
+Pence noted that private insurers are waiving fees on testing and that states could expand coverage under Medicaid.
 He later said the administration was considering direct aid to hospitals who treat uninsured patients suffering from COVID-19.

 Biden called the resistance to reopening the exchanges “callous.”